Structed/sample-playfab-eventstream-handler/blog/Extend PlayFab with Azure Functions.md

 But now you need to extend it, and you want to use the full potential Azure can give you.
 What do you do?

 Extending Azure PlayFab with Azure Functions is the best way to do so.
 I will show you how you can extend PlayFab with Azure Functions.
 In this post however, we will only use Azure Functions and Azure Storage to get started with the basics and not get into too much complexity.

 ## Goal
-We will be using C# & .NET Core to create an Azure Function which is getting called every time a new Player registers.
+We will be using C# & .NET Core to create an Azure Function which is getting called every time a new Player registers, which is exposed via a [PlayStream Event](https://docs.microsoft.com/en-us/gaming/playfab/features/automation/playstream-events/).

 This Azure Function will then add "User Data" to this new Player.

 > Title User Data is title-specific custom data for the user which is readable and writable by the client.
 But you can of course set this via the Server as well.
+Player Data and User Data are terms used interchangeable within PlayFab terminology.
+Please refer to the [documentation](https://docs.microsoft.com/en-us/gaming/playfab/features/data/playerdata/quickstart) for more information.

 ## Prerequisites